lalopez13/lalopez13/README.md

 ## I'm a graphic Designer, FrontEnd developer in process, and Nature lover!

-- :art: I’m currently a FrontEnd Developer in process!
+- :art: FrontEnd Developer in process!!!!
 - :zap: I’m currently learning everything
 - :tiger: My goal is to be able to trasform the enviroment and people's perspective through tecnology.One line of code at time.
+- :star: “Great things are not done by impulse, but by a series of small things brought together.”― Vincent Van Gogh

 <br />